dangmocrang/check_idrac/MANUAL.md

 ## Requires:
 - This check included with DELL IDRAC MIB file (required).
 You can copy MIB file to your default MIB folder, usually is /usr/share/snmp/mibs/.
-If you don't want to do this just keep it where you want and user option -m/--mib with path to it.
+If you don't want to do this, keep it where you want and use option -m/--mib with absolute path to it.

 ## Supported hardware type: